mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/create-cluster/index.md

     - AWS across VPC subnet boundaries
     - environments where you cannot peer Calico over BGP to the underlay or easily configure static routes.

-IPIP is the default encapsualtion method.
+IPIP is the default encapsulation method.

 To change the encapsulation run the command: